Weekly Watchlist

 $S5FI: SP500 Stocks Above 50-Day Average

-2. If 65% can be held as support, look for a move higher to retest 72.50% and potentially higher in the future.
+2. For this week, if 45% can be broken and held as support, look for a retest of 55% in the future.

 $S5TH: SP500 Stocks Above 200-Day Average

-2. For this week, if 65% can be broken and held as support, look for a move higher to 70%/75% in the future.
+2. For this week, if long term breadth can hold 55% as support, expect a retest of 60%.
+Anything over 60% and expect a move to 65% in the future.

 $US30: Dow Jones Industrial Average